Cookies on the Gambling Commission website

 When reporting this key event, you must include the following information:

-• the date of birth of the shareholder (if the shareholder is a person)
+• the date of birth of the person (if relevant)

-Note, your company must either surrender its licence or apply for a new licence within five weeks of the change occurring if there is a change of corporate control in your company.
-This is when any person (or other legal entity), directly or indirectly:
+Note, you must either surrender your licence or apply for a new licence within 5 weeks of the change occurring if you are subject to a change of corporate control.
+This is when any person (or other legal entity) holds:

-• has acquired 10 percent or more of the issued share capital of the company
+• 10 percent or more of the issued share capital of the licensee or its parent undertaking

-• has 10 percent or more of the voting power in the company
+• 10 percent or more of the voting power in the licensee or its parent undertaking

 Key Event 3: Taking out loans from persons not authorised by the Financial Conduct Authority